tommy3531/PythonDataScience/README.md

 # Overview
 <p> This project is centered around data mining and parse json.
 I am using data from propublica, NewsAPI, Opensecrets, Trade.gov, CKan.
-    I make a request to each json create a model from the json response and create a python object.
+    I make a request to each API create a model from the json response and then create a python object from the parsed Json Response.
 I will use pandas and numpy to perform calculations on the data and persent the data to the use. </p>

 # Third Party Libraries